Client session: Go/no-go

 Theoretically, the preparations for the launch only start after “Go/No-Go” has resulted in a “Go”.
 In practice however, preparations for the launch may start even before the Go/No-Go has been completed (with the assumption that in case of a “No”, all preparations could be a waste).

-Unanimous vote.
+Decision-making Process: Unanimous vote.
 It is considered a “Go” only when every item in the checklist is voted “Go”.
 Even if a single “No-Go” is there, the outcome is “No-Go”.
+The checklist and the vote should be signed-off.
+For reasons of clarity as well as team spirit, a simultaneous verbal vote is also helpful.

-Everyone responsible for at least one item in the “Go/No-Go” checklist should attend.
+Attendees: Everyone responsible for at least one item in the “Go/No-Go” checklist should attend.

-Brief.
+Duration: Brief.
 Ideally between 5 to 15 minutes.
 At max 30 minutes.

-The best option is to meet in person.
+Medium: The best option is to meet in person.
 If not possible, you can set up a conference call.
+In any case, absolutely NO email-based participation should be entertained.

 Artifacts: